There has been a Parish Council in Malpas since Parish Councils were formed in 1894.

 Malpas Rural District Council (RDC) were responsible for building a number of houses in the local area.

-The district was created by the Local Government Act 1894 by the division of the existing Whitchurch Rural Sanitary District
+Two new local Rural District Councils were created by the division of the existing Whitchurch Rural Sanitary District.

 Agden